top of page

 Can we back out?

-Prior to your April 15th Deposit, you can back out at any time.
-After your first deposit, each option plan contains different refund policies, please contact us in regards to these options.
-Each traveler is also urged to sign up for a “Cancel for any reason trip insurance policy”, we can direct you to some agencies that provide this service.
+Prior to your first deposit, you can back out at any time.
+After your first deposit, each option plan contains different refund policies, and please contact us in regard to these options.
+Each traveler is also urged to sign up for a “Cancel for any reason" travel insurance policy, and we can provide information on insurance companies our travelers have used in the past.

 Are parents and/or family allowed to go?